Skip to main content

 • Appraisals: An appraisal contingency states that the offer is conditional based on the results of a home appraisal.
 Should the appraisal find a discrepancy between the appraised value of the home and the proposed purchase price, the buyer may maintain the right to withdraw their offer.

 • Inspection: An inspection contingency, or “due diligence clause” is a clause that states that the offer is contingent on the results of a home inspection.
-The clause typically affords the buyer a specified time period within which to conduct a home inspection.
+The clause typically affords the buyer a specified time within which to conduct a home inspection.
 Should any undesirable findings turn up, the buyer can typically negotiate for repairs or financial compensation toward the purchase price — or withdraw the offer altogether.

 • Financing: A financing contingency clause typically means that the offer is contingent on the buyer obtaining a mortgage or financing for buying a home.
 This may be in place to help protect the buyer from being on the hook for a home they cannot afford or are unable to find the desired financing terms for.
 If they’re unable to secure the amount or loan terms specified in the clause, the buyer can choose to withdraw the offer.